Abdullah-Intelik/ILOS-2.0/ILOS-Mobile-App/BEHAVIORAL_SCORE_EXPLANATION.md

 ### Who Gets Scored?
 - **ETB (Existing To Bank)** - YES ✅
-  Customers with existing UBL accounts/history
+  Customers with existing accounts/history

 - **NTB (New To Bank)** - NO ❌
-  New customers with no UBL relationship
+  New customers with no existing banking relationship

 ---